cloudfour/guides/rituals/README.md

 This guide documents some common rituals we encourage in our work.

+These are not ironclad processes we should always follow.
+More like a helpful jumping-off point if you're on a project where they would be useful.

 ## [Retrospectives](./retros.md)

 > "At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly." — Agile Manifesto